bclins/bclins.github.io/fall25/math243/notes.md

 a.
 Write down an IVP to model this situation using $y$ to represent the amount of salt in the tank.

 b.
-Use integrating factors to solve the IVP. (<https://youtu.be/b5QWC2DA5l4>)
+Use integrating factors to solve the IVP. (<https://youtu.be/b5QWC2DA5l4>) <!-- There is a small error in the video where they say C = -10,000, but actually C = -100,000. -->

 Sometimes it can be faster to use a guess-and-check method instead of integrating factors to solve linear ODEs.
 Here is an example.
 Consider the first order linear ODE:
 $$\dfrac{dy}{dt} + 2y = \cos t.$$